mdudi210/Parking-Management-system/Readme.md

         5. Log Out <br>
     Enter your option: <br>

-- This is default admin in our Database
+- This is default admin in our Database <br>
     Enter your User Name: admin <br>
     Enter your Password: admin123 <br>
     Login successful! <br>